Learning German in 2021

 Learning a language requires considerable effort.
 But this effort can be reduced to the essential if the student studies methodically.
 This is particularly true for a complex language like German.
 And is valid either you learn online or with traditional face-to-face lessons.

-Two useful strategies are:
+Two useful suggestions to learn German are:

 - Learning German at home